-Beginning in 2001, Standard and Poor's began to rate lease obligations only one notch (rather than the previous two notches) lower than the issuer's General Obligation Bond rating
+2 Beginning in 2001, Standard and Poor's began to rate lease obligations only one notch (rather than the previous two notches) lower than the issuer's General Obligation Bond rating.

-2 On July 19, 2006, S&P and Moody's revised the Outlook on all District ratings to Stable; on July 31, 2006, Fitch upgraded the District's COPs rating to A.
+3 On July 19, 2006, S&P and Moody's revised the Outlook on all District ratings to Stable; on July 31, 2006, Fitch upgraded the District's COPs rating to A.

-3 The District requested withdrawal of all Fitch Ratings in September, 2009.
+4 The District requested withdrawal of all Fitch Ratings in September, 2009.

-4 Moody's implemented a migration of its rating scale that resulted in the indicated changes to the District's ratings on April 20, 2010.
+5 Moody's implemented a migration of its rating scale that resulted in the indicated changes to the District's ratings on April 20, 2010.

-In July 2015, the California legislature enacted Senate Bill 222 ("SB222") which became effective on January 1, 2016.
+6 In July 2015, the California legislature enacted Senate Bill 222 ("SB222") which became effective on January 1, 2016.
 SB222 established a statutory lien in the voter-approved property taxes that secure California school districts' General Obligation Bonds.
-LAUSD capitalized on the legislative change and pursued ratings from two different rating agencies, Fitch Ratings ("Fitch") and Kroll Bond Rating Agency ("KBRA"), in addition to Moody's Investors Services ("Moody's) that has traditionally rated the District's GOs.
+LAUSD capitalized on the legislative change and pursued ratings from two different rating agencies, Fitch and KBRA, in addition to Moody's that has traditionally rated the District's GOs.